lajohnston/smslib/README.md

 ## palette.asm

-Handles the VDP colour palettes.
-There are 31 colour slots:
+Handles the VDP color palettes.
+There are 31 color slots:

 - Sprites can only use the last 16 slots (16-31).
 - Each background pattern (tile) can use either the first 16 slots (0-15) or the last 16 (16-31)

-Each colour is a byte containing 2-bit RGB colour values (--BBGGRR).
-You can call `palette.rgb` with the RGB values to generate a colour byte with an approximate RGB value.
-Each colour component can have the value of 0, 85, 170 or 255.
+Each color is a byte containing 2-bit RGB color values (--BBGGRR).
+You can call `palette.rgb` with the RGB values to generate a color byte with an approximate RGB value.
+Each color component can have the value of 0, 85, 170 or 255.
 Values inbetween these will be rounded to the closest factor.

 ```
-paletteStart:
+paletteData:
     palette.rgb 255, 0, 0   ; red
     palette.rgb 255, 170, 0 ; orange
     palette.rgb 255, 255, 0 ; yellow